-This class will focus on x86/x64 architecture and target file parsers, network parsers and browsers on Windows and Linux environments.
+This class will focus on x86/x64 architecture and target file parsers, network parsers and browsers on both Windows and Linux environments.

 This class is meant for professional developers or security researchers looking to add an automation component to their software security analysis.
 Students wanting to learn a programmatic and tool driven approach to analyzing software vulnerabilities and crash triage will benefit from this course.